Exact large $N$ expansion of mass deformed ABJM theory on squashed sphere: Introduction

 We also show that the SYM matrix model can be used for obtaining (closed form) exact values for odd $b^{2}$ as a function of $\left(m,\zeta\right)$ in a different way when $N=1,2,3$.
 For small $N$ the SYM matrix model can be computed by directly evaluating the residues, and recently it was found that the residue can be classified by the combinatorics of Young diagram for $b=1$ \cite{Gaiotto:2019mmf}.
 We find that a similar combinatorics works for odd $b^2$ at least up to $N=3$.

 After evaluating the matrix model in two ways, we give some numerical checks for these discoveries.
-We verified that these two results agree to each other.
-Because we apply the Fermi gas formalism only for odd $b^{2}$ cases, we also check that the Airy form we obtained \eqref{eq:zADHMpert} is correct for arbitrary $b>1$.
-We find that $N=1$ exact values support this assumption.
+We verify that these two results agree with each other.
+Although we apply the Fermi gas formalism only for odd $b^{2}$ cases, the comparison with the exact values of the partition function for $N=1$ supports that the Airy form we obtained \eqref{eq:zADHMpert} is correct for arbitrary $b>1$.
 In addition, the exact values of the partition function for $N=1,2,3$ suggest that the large $N$ partition function obeys the Airy form even when $m\neq m_{b}$ with $C$ and $B$ given as \eqref{eq:BC-ADHM} and some undetermined constant $A$.

 This paper is organized as follows.
 In section \ref{sec:MM-LargeN}, we review the matrix model, the duality and the large $N$ conjecture.
 In section \ref{sec:LargeN}, we apply the Fermi gas formalism to the SYM matrix model and obtain the exact large $N$ perturbative expansion.
 In section \ref{sec:NumericComp}, we study the SYM matrix model with finite $N$.
 In section \ref{subsec:NumCheck}, we perform some numerical tests for our results.
 In section \ref{sec:Conclusion}, we summarize our work and give possible future directions.
 In appendix \ref{sec:DSF}, we provide properties of the double sine function and a related function.
 In section \ref{sec:Duality}, we check the duality between the $k=1$ ABJM theory and the $\mathcal{N}=4$ SYM theory and give parameter correspondence.